 A Rich Cultural Heritage

 The Matobo Hills have been inhabited by humans for thousands of years, and the park is home to a wealth of archaeological and historical sites.
 The caves and rock shelters contain a vast collection of San (Bushmen) rock art, dating back over 2,000 years.
 The park is also a sacred place for the local Ndebele people and is the final resting place of Cecil John Rhodes, the controversial British imperialist.
-Our safari advisors can help you arrange a cultural tour of the park.
+Our safari operators can help you arrange a cultural tour of the park.

-Wildlife in the Hills
+Talk to an AdvisorWildlife in the Hills

 While not a traditional Big Five destination, Matobo Hills National Park is home to a good variety of wildlife.
 The park is one of the best places in Zimbabwe to see both black and white rhinos, and it has a healthy population of leopards.
 Other animals you might see include giraffes, zebras, wildebeest, and a variety of antelope species.
 The park is also a haven for birdlife, with over 300 species recorded, including the world's largest concentration of black eagles.
 For more on rhino conservation, visit our knowledge center.